sir-farfan/thiao/doc/NodeStatus.rst

-  If it remains in this state for too long, check that the VM template is correct, specially the phase of contextualization (it happened to me that the IP and hostname of some VMs overlaped making them stay in this state indefinitly because the wrong VM was being resumed or the same one was being resumed twise).
+  If it remains in this state for too long, check that the VM template is correct, specially the phase of contextualization (it happened to me that the IP and hostname of some VMs overlapped making them stay in this state indefinitely because the wrong VM was being resumed or the same one was being resumed twice).

 Additional resources